vigetlabs/colonel_kurtz_ex/README.md

       # 2. define the `<type>Block.Content` module within your configured `:block_types` namespace
       defmodule YourApp.BlockTypes.ImageBlock.Content do
-        # 3. use the BlockType macro, and specify the type string that matches the data returned by your CKJS block type
+        # 3. use the BlockType macro
         use ColonelKurtz.BlockTypeContent

         # 4. use the `embedded_schema` macro to specify the schema for your block's content